 \section{Conclusion}

 We proposed a $k$-NN-based covariate shift adaptation method.
 We provided error bounds, which suggest setting $k = 1$ is among the best choices.
 This resulted in a scalable non-parametric method with no hyper-parameter.
-For future work, it may be interesting to extend our approach with approximate nearest neighbor methods for further scalability.
+For future research directions, one could complete our results for the parametric inference on the target domain, in particular for finding the asymptotic distribution of $M$-estimators.
+For the average treatment effect, \citet{abadie2006large} derived asymptotic normality of their estimator and it could be interesting to get a similar result in our context.
+Investigating non-parametric estimation on the target domain could be also an interesting direction.
+However, non-parametric estimators computed with the source sample can be already optimal when the ratio of densities is bounded.
+See for instance \citet{ma2023optimally} in the reproducing kernel Hilbert space framework.
+It could be then interesting to extend our result to cases with unbounded density ratios.
+Finally, it may be interesting to extend our approach with approximate nearest neighbor methods for further scalability.